swiftlang/swift-evolution/proposals/0516-iterable.md

 but it is illustrative of how a user might use the methods directly.
-The inner `for i in span.indices`, followed by access to the individual elements by subscripting with `i` wherever you would previously have use the loop variable, will be familiar to anyone who has iterated spans of noncopyable elements as they exist today.
+The inner `for i in span.indices`, followed by access to the individual elements by subscripting with `i` wherever you would previously have used the loop variable, will be familiar to anyone who has iterated spans of noncopyable elements as they exist today.
 It allows noncopyable elements to be passed directly into functions like `f` and `g` without the need for a temporary variable.